-It is the practice of City of Newport to notify the public of pesticide application sites through Do Not Enter signs in both English and Spanish.
+It is the practice of City of Newport to notify the public of pesticide application of City properties and Right-of-Ways through Do Not Enter signs in both English and Spanish.
 To see an example of the Do Not Enter sign, see Appendix III.
 These Do Not Enter signs are posted in clearly visible locations, at conspicuous entries and at trailheads.
 The intent of sign placement is so that park users will encounter them before they enter the treated area.